robert-mccarthy-ca/modern-druid/README.md

 6.  **Amplifies the value and impact of the core carbon credits,** and...
 7.  **Scales exponentially with each farm spawning new farms.**

 The opportunity is to prove that the most effective way to address our greatest crises is to build systems that are inherently generous, circular, and equitable.
-By healing the land, we can create the abundance needed to heal our communities.
+By healing the land, we can create the abundance needed to feed and heal our communities.
 This project is a blueprint for that world.

 ---

 ### **2. Agroforestry**

-This section details the architecture of the Modern Druid agroforestry system, a replicable template designed to maximize biomass production for carbon sequestration while providing free community food and building resilient soils.
+This section details the architecture of the Modern Druid agroforestry system, a template designed to maximize biomass production for carbon sequestration while providing free community food and building resilient soils.
+Adaptation to the local site would be necessary, the examples here are for Northern Ontario, Canada, where I am located.

 ---